 - Nike Pegasus is a running shoe that is manufactured by the company Nike whereas Adidas Ultra Boost is a sports shoe manufactured by Adidas company.

-- Even though Ultra Boost uses super comfy cushioning, the newest version of Nike Pegasus uses react foam that provided higher cushioning and increased energy return.
+- Even though Ultra Boost uses super comfy cushioning, the newest version of Nike Pegasus uses react foam that provides higher cushioning and increased energy return.

-- The upper material of Ultra Boost is made up of prime knit making it extremely breathable and soft whereas the upper material of Nike Pegasus is made up of mesh which makes it harder.
+- The upper material of Ultra Boost is made up of prime knit, making it extremely breathable and soft, whereas the upper material of Nike Pegasus is made up of mesh, making it harder.

 - The latest version of Nike Pegasus seems more durable than the latest model of Adidas Ultra Boost as the former has a wider toe box.